-A person high on inhalants is likely to suffer exhaustion, inability to focus.
+A person high on inhalants is likely to suffer exhaustion and an inability to focus.
 Less obvious signs of inhalant abuse include damage to blood, kidneys, liver, heart and bone marrow.
-One's judgment is impaired and inhibitions are lowered after heavy use.
+One’s judgment is impaired and inhibitions are lowered after heavy use.
 This may lead a person to engage in irresponsible or dangerous activity.

 The use of inhalants can be fatal.
-In the lungs of a person abusing inhalants, the oxygen is being replaced by a gas that is at best useless and is at worst, deadly to the body.
+In the lungs of a person abusing inhalants, the oxygen is being replaced by a gas that is at best useless–and at worst, deadly to the body.
 Abusers can suffer an irregular heartbeat that results in death or cardiac arrest.
 A person can even suffocate as a result of this habit, resulting in unconsciousness, coma or death.

 Inhalant abuse results in a tolerance to the drug, meaning that more of the substance is needed to get the same response.
 This means that the risk of abuse is going to become more serious.
 Permanent brain damage can result.
-A person suffering damage from inhalants can show such signs as mood swings, shakiness and even seizures.
+A person suffering damage from inhalants can experience mood swings, shakiness and even seizures.